egr314-team303/asu/index.md

 Open Question

-Can the product be designed with only recyclable materials in mind?
+* Can the product be designed with only recyclable materials in mind?

+Yes, it is possible to design a product with only recyclable materials in mind.
+Designing a product with recyclable materials can help reduce the environmental impact of the product and increase its sustainability.
+By using recyclable materials, the product can be easily disassembled and the materials can be reused or repurposed, reducing waste and the need for new raw materials.
+Additionally, using recyclable materials can help increase the product's longevity and reduce its overall environmental footprint.
+It is important for designers to consider the entire lifecycle of a product, from its production to its disposal, and to design with sustainability in mind.

-Can we incorporate in the design the ability to use a mobile phone to remotely control the movement of the product?
+* Can we incorporate in the design the ability to use a mobile phone to remotely control the movement of the product?

+Yes, it is possible to incorporate mobile phone control into the design of a product.
+This would involve integrating a wireless communication module such as Bluetooth or Wi-Fi into the product's control system.
+Users could then download a mobile app that communicates with the product via the wireless module, enabling them to remotely control the product's movement.

+But in our case, due to the time constrain, we didn't approach to this function.

 What are some examples of modules that can be interchanged within our design?

+As for examples of interchangeable modules, some possibilities might include different types of sensors, actuators, or power sources.
+For example, if the product is designed for outdoor use, different power sources could be used depending on the availability of sunlight or other renewable energy sources.
+Alternatively, different sensors could be swapped in or out depending on the specific use case of the product.

 Does our actuator have to be connected to the sensor?
 Or can it only be connected with the microcontroller?

+Regarding the actuator and sensor connection, it depends on the specific requirements of the product's design But in our case, the actuator is not connect to the sensor, it only connect to the microcontroller.

 * After collecting user requirements, we began to brainstorm and come up with a hundred design ideas based on these user requirements (See Design Ideation below).